-The Cordova Bay Association for Community Affairs (CBA) raises funds for Cordova Bay community groups and endeavours through its annual Cordova Bay Day, and through its membership.
+The Cordova Bay Association for Community Affairs (CBA) provides funds for Cordova Bay non-profit community groups and community projects.

 Past beneficiaries have included Claremont School, Cordova Bay 55 Plus Association, Haliburton Community Organic Farm Society, Cordova Bay Preschool and Cordova Bay Soccer Club.